Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/OAuth SSO Configuration.md

 ### Backend URL Configuration

-If your Stirling-PDF backend is accessible at a different URL than the frontend, configure the backend URL:
+If your Stirling PDF backend is accessible at a different URL than the frontend, configure the backend URL:

 <Tabs groupId="config-method">
   <TabItem value="settings" label="settings.yml" default>